-Current Research Activities /Projects
+Current Research Activities / Projects

 - 1. Project coordinator for WHO-SEARO initiatives focusing on health system strengthening and emergency preparedness, including the evaluation of IHR monitoring tools during the COVID-19 pandemic. - 2.
 Co-PI for the Health Technology Assessment India project, collaborating with DHR-HTA In to establish a regional resources hub at IIPH-Hyderabad. - 3.
-Involved in capacity-building initiatives for the public healthcare sector in Telangana & amp; Andhra Pradesh, piloting interventions based on nurturing care framework for early childhood development in collaboration with UNICEF(AcECD). - 4.
-Contributing as a team member for operational research capacity building for SEVA partners in India & amp; Nepal, focusing on technical expertise, report development, and research & amp; training implementation.
+Involved in capacity-building initiatives for the public healthcare sector in Telangana & Description amp; Andhra Pradesh, piloting interventions based on nurturing care framework for early childhood development in collaboration with UNICEF(AcECD). - 4.
+Contributing as a team member for operational research capacity building for SEVA partners in India & SEVA partners in India & SEVA partners in India & SEVA partners in India partners in India & SEVA partners in India